WebizenAI/devdocs/WorkInProgress.md

 #### DevDocs Feature Development Ideas

 As i'm working through it; i am also constantly working on different ideas to improve this documentation sites features, as best as may be possible without employing alot of resources to do something that might be too hard or too expensive.
-One of these areas of consideration is the ability to make improvements via the advancement of a [[Knowledge Documents]] solution, that would add various forms of functionality to this documentation solution; and in-turn, provide support for enhancing the solution down the track once there's a functioning Webizen Platform.
+One of these areas of consideration is the ability to make improvements via the advancement of a [[KnowledgeDocuments]] solution, that would add various forms of functionality to this documentation solution; and in-turn, provide support for enhancing the solution down the track once there's a functioning Webizen Platform.

 #### ISSUES